imanghafoori1/eloquent-history/README.md

 ```

-As an alternative to registering the `Hisotry Tracker` inside of any of your service providers, You can simply `use` the `WithHistoryTracker` trait inside your desired model(s):
+As an alternative to registering the `Hisotry Tracker` inside any of your service providers, You can simply use the `WithHistoryTracker` trait inside your desired model(s):

 ```php
 use Imanghafoori\EloquentHistory\WithHistoryTracker;